JeremyDwayne/runescape-api/README.md

 # Runescape-API

 The runescape api is rather clunky to use on its own.
-As part of another project I'm working on, making this api saved a lot of headaches.
+As part of another project I'm working on, making this api wrapper saved a lot of headaches.

+All this does is json requests to the official runescape api, and parses those responses into easy to use classes / instance variables.

+Currently focusing on the Grand Exchange, will expand to the Beastiary and High Scores eventually.

 If you would like to collaborate with me on this, feel free to submit a pull request, or contact me on one of my social medias.